 History, tourist information, and nearby accommodation

-Quite why the chapel was built is unclear; it may have been intended for some form of Nonconformist group, but in 1662 it was annexed to St Mary's at Wisbech, some 4 miles distant, as a chapel of ease.
+Quite why the chapel was built is unclear; it may have been intended for some type of Nonconformist group, but in 1662 it was annexed to St Mary's at Wisbech, some four miles distant, as a chapel of ease.

 There is a society of Friends of Guyhirn Chapel of Ease, which once boasted poet John Betjeman as its President.
 In fact, Betjeman wrote a poem in praise of the little chapel.

 Guyhirn Chapel is now in the care of the Churches Conservation Trust.
-As of this writing, the Trust suggests ringing to arrange access to the chapel interior.
 Please check the Trust website for current details.

 About Guyhirn Chapel

 Address: High Road, Guyhirn, Cambridgeshire, England, PE13 4EF

 Location: 4 miles south west of Wisbech off the A47